kat-mcbrooks/CV/README.md

 [What sparked my interest in coding](#What-sparked-my-interest-in-coding-My-career-change-motivations) |
 [Personal Interests](#Personal-interests)

-Highly motivated, detail-oriented and creative full-stack junior developer.
+Driven, proactive and diligent full-stack junior developer.
 Equipped with best practices and principles I gained through Makers bootcamp, I am excited to apply my knowledge to real-world challenges, make a positive impact and join a supportive organisation where I can continue expanding my skillset.

 From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
-These include project management, expert written and verbal communication skills and the ability to respond to changing priorities and requirements.
+These include project management, strong written and verbal communication skills and the ability to respond to changing priorities and requirements.

 Studying mathematics and spanish at University inspired my passion for solving problems collaboratively and systematically.
 Later, when working as an events manager, my creativity and can-do approach enabled me to solve problems and lead the delivery team onsite.
 Through Makers, I have learnt to use these skills when working independently or within a team to deliver a new app or program that meets user requirements.
 Teammates value my expert debugging skills, positive attitude and commitment to reusable, test-driven code.